thesoftaryan/CS251/README.md

 1. **Unary increment and decrement** can be done in updation part of for loop only.

-2. **Break and continue** statements can not be written inside any other statements like conditionals.
-They have to be written in the same level as other statement in a loop.

-3. **Return statement** can only be written at last line of a function definition.

-4. **Function definition** can not handle default parameters, currently it is only able to define Identifiers as parameters.
+2. **Function definition** can not handle default parameters, currently it is only able to define Identifiers as parameters.

-5. **Function invocation** can not contain any const values, we can pass only identifiers as values.